anuragkanojiya1/MyHealthPassport/README.md

 1. **Set Up CosmoCloud Object Storage:**
    - Create an account on [CosmoCloud](https://cosmocloud.io/).
    - Obtain your environmentId and projectId.
-   - Put them in a file called Constant.kt in `com.example.myhealthpassport` folder.
+   - Put them in a file called Constant.kt in `app/src/main/java/com/example/myhealthpassport` folder.

 2. **Uploading Medical Data to CosmoCloud:**
    - Store medical files in PDF format using CosmoCloud’s object storage for safe and organized data management.